byt3bl33d3r/dnschef-ng/README.md

     [00:49:31] 127.0.0.1: cooking the response of type 'A' for thesprawl.org to 6.6.6.6
     [00:50:08] 127.0.0.1: proxying the response of type 'A' for tor.com

-Notice the definition for *thesprawl.org* in the command line parameter took precedence over *dnschef.ini*.
+Notice the definition for *thesprawl.org* in the command line parameter took precedence over *dnschef.toml*.
 This could be useful if you want to override values in the configuration file. slashdot.org still resolves to the fake IP address because it was specified in the *--fakedomains* parameter. tor.com request is simply proxied since it was not specified in either command line or the configuration file.

-# Other configurations
+## Other configurations

 For security reasons, DNSChef listens on a local 127.0.0.1 (or ::1 for IPv6) interface by default.
 You can make DNSChef listen on another interface using the *--interface* parameter: